verilator/verilator/docs/guide/warnings.rst

    Some design elements have no explicit time unit and/or time precision.
 This may cause confusing timing results."
 Slang's:
    "[WRN:PA0205] No timescale set for "..."".

-.. option:: UNBASEDUNSIZED

-   Warns that unbased unsized literals (:code:`'0`, :code:`'1`, :code:`'z`,
-   :code:`'x`) are SystemVerilog only.

-   Ignoring this warning will only suppress the lint check; it will simulate correctly.

 .. option:: UNDRIVEN